silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 seems like a reasonable assumption to make.

 But what if I say that I have the Ace of Spades?
 How do we arrive at 56% chance of two or more Spades?
-That is the probability we git if we assume that I _only_ tell you when I have the Ace of Spades; specifically, if I have other Aces and no Ace of Spades _I say nothing_.
+That is the probability we get if we assume that I _only_ tell you when I have the Ace of Spades; specifically, if I have other Aces and no Ace of Spades _I say nothing_.
 Similar to the Two Child Paradox this feels like a very strange assumption to make.
 If we're interested in findings Aces,